contactsystems/metropolis-node/README.md

 * Let us know if you're running this inside Docker
 * Stack Trace or Debug Console Output

 GitHub Issues are intended for Bug Reports & Feature Requests.
-For help utilizing our Node.js SDK, please visit our [Discord Server](), and check out our other resource information listed above in the "Getting Help" section.
+For help utilizing our Node.js SDK, please visit our [Discord](https://discord.gg/J9ntMyU), and check out our other resource information listed above in the "Getting Help" section.

 ## License